n3d1117/website/content/blog/codemagic-ci-cd/index.md

 Which seems like a great starter plan for personal or hobby projects.

 ## Setup
-After [signing up](https://codemagic.io/signup), it's time to setup your first application:
+After [signing up](https://codemagic.io/signup), follow these steps to setup your first application:
 1. Head over to the [apps](https://codemagic.io/apps) page and click on **Add application**
 2. Select your Git provider (I use GitHub) and your repository.
 Note that adding repos from GitHub requires authorizing Codemagic and installing the Codemagic CI/CD GitHub App to a GitHub account.[^1]